Enzyme Catalysis and Regulation

 Enzymes use various mechanisms to catalyze reactions, including:

-- Lowering Activation Energy: Enzymes reduce the energy barrier that reactants must overcome to reach an activated state, allowing reactions to proceed faster.
+- Lowering Activation Energy: Enzymes reduce the energy barrier that reactants must overcome to reach a transition state, allowing reactions to proceed faster.

-- Orienting Substrates: Enzymes hold substrates in a specific orientation, facilitating the formation of reactive intermediates.
+- Orienting Substrates: Enzymes hold substrates in a specific orientation, facilitating the formation of reactive intermediates and increasing the probability of successful collisions.

 - Proton Transfer: Enzymes can transfer protons (H+) to or from substrates, altering their charge and reactivity.